railabatkaist/rg2/rg2/csrc/README.md

 First is the environment parallelizer: this is here to make use of the best threading possible, required due to python GIL.
 This is implemented as `CVecEnv` at `VecEnvWrapper`.

-`CVecEnv` is implemented as vectorization of `UnitEnv`, which defines individual property of the environments.
+`CVecEnv` is implemented as vectorization of `WalkerEnv`, which defines individual property of the environments.
 Consequently, these are independent of each other.

-`UnitEnv` should be able to simulate various locomotion environments.
+`WalkerEnv` should be able to simulate various locomotion environments.

 ## On Initialization